Byung-moon/Java/README.md

 # Java

-### These are the program code I wrote while studying JAVA language personally.
+### These are the program codes I wrote while studying JAVA language personally.

 - I referred to the book 'I've never really studied JAVA'